WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/messages.md

 22. This event was added since 10.11.4 / 10.13.1 / 10.14.0.
 It can be used to instantly show or clear red flags for the workflow objects listed in the search results.
 A flag is set for a layout when the planner updates one of its planned pages or placed adverts.
 This is done to ask for attention in the workflow to open and check-in the layout to reflect the planned changes into the workflow.
-After check-in the flag gets cleared.
-The flag can also be set when the archive procedure fails to archive a layout, Digital article or dossier.
+After check-in the flag is cleared.
+The flag can also be set when the archive procedure fails to archive a layout, Digital article or Dossier.
 This is done to get attention in the workflow to manually solve the reported problem.
-Once solved the Archive Status should be cleared.
-Then the flag gets cleared automatically and the archive procedure will retry to archive the object.
+Once solved, the Archive Status should be cleared.
+The flag is then cleared automatically and the archive procedure will retry to archive the object.

 23. Through the search results (`QueryObjects` and `NamedQuery` web services) only one Flag is returned and shown to the user.
 Nevertheless, there can be multiple flags raised for one object.
 For this exceptional situation the client should check if the Flag in the search results matches with the Flag received via the event.
-Only when matching, the flag in the search results should be cleared.
+Only when matching should the flag in the search results be cleared.

 24. A flag is a number that refers to a type of event.
 The following flags are supported: